Top 10 Careers in Cannabis to Pay Attention to In 2022

 1. Sales and Marketing

 As we stated above.
-This has become the highest paying job in the cannabis industry!
+This has become the highest paying and most sought after job in the cannabis industry!
 We have seen candidates make $250,000-$300,000 once you include their commission.
 It takes years to get to that level – but the potential is now there as the industry continues to expand throughout the nation!
 With cannabis legalization on the horizon, this could mean B2B sales interstate or intrastate, depending on the products.
 If this is your field and you’re looking to break into the cannabis industry, you’re in luck!

 Cannabis Sales position requirements are like sales position requirements in any other industry.
 If you have a proven track record in sales, you can be successful in cannabis sales as well.
 Many of these jobs are even done remote, perfect for this past year during the pandemic, and even after it will be nice so you don’t have to live in the area of the company you are marketing.